[Pingchuan :)]

 Biography

-Pingchuan Ma (馬平川) is a second-year Ph.D Student at ASU, advised by Prof. Huan Liu in DMML.
+Pingchuan Ma (馬平川) is a third-year Ph.D Student at ASU, advised by Prof. Huan Liu in DMML.
 His current research interests include causal machine learning.
 Previously, he obtained his master of science degree from USC and worked as an analog engineer at Renesas.
 Before that, he received his undergraduate degree from ShanghaiTech University.
-He had the previlige to work with Prof. Jiaqi Gu before. [...]
+He had the privilege to work with Prof. Jiaqi Gu before. [...]

 Name